kuli1230/Cyclone/README.md

 </dependency>
 ```

-If you have troubles with the repo you can easily download this project and install it using mavens _mvn clean install_
+If you have any trouble with the repo you can easily download this project and install it using maven's **mvn clean install**

 ## Features